 Strategy is more than just “managing” our way through a challenging industry or ignoring the dynamics of an industry.
 Doing these will likely result in failure.
 Within the book, several company examples bring these concepts to life and illustrate the value of strategy done right and the lessons of strategy done wrong.

-Leading with Purpose and Strategy
+Passion and Leadership, Purpose and Strategy

 “Every concept of strategy that has entered the conversation of business managers – sustainable competitive advantage, positioning, differentiation, added value, even the firm effect – flows from purpose.”
 (The Strategist, page 49)